TimMathias/Two-Wire-Interface/README.md

 - Buffers are supplied by the caller.
 - Transaction limit of 65535 bytes.
 - Controller-Transmitter and Controller-Receiver modes only.
+- Internal pullup resistors on SCL and SDA are disabled by default.

 ## Asynchronous transactions (default)